explorer14/AspNetCore.HealthCheckPublisher.DataDogApi/README.md

 # Intro

-Package to publish results of an ASP.NET Core health check to Datadog.
-Here's how to use it
+Package to publish results of an ASP.NET Core health check to Datadog using Datadog's REST API.
+You can use this package in one of the two ways:

+## In-process

+This is where your ASP.NET Core application publishes its own health check results using  ASP.NET Core's default publishing service based on `IHostedService`.
+The way it will work is at regular intervals (a customisable number), the built in `HealthCheckPublisherHostedService` will collect health check results from all the health checks registered in your application using another built in `HealthCheckService` and then call into all the registered `IHealthCheckPublisher` implementations to publish the results of the health check.

+The steps to register the Datadog API publisher are:

 ### Step 1: Add your custom health checks to IServiceCollection DI